 Estimate (preliminary): $1.50 to $5.00 per final book page.
 The breadth of this price range reflects the enormous range of text and graphic complexity possible within any single book.
 For example, most fiction consists primarily of text, so the cost for this work is reflected at the low end of the scale.
 On the other hand, technical nonfiction is often far more complex, thus producing unique design challenges both in terms of the “look” of the material and how it is integrated into the text and displayed so as to amplify and explain the text.
 This is reflected by the higher end of the price scale.

-For estimating purposes, about 350 words per page is an accepted standard word count for a 5.5 x 8.5-inch or a 6 x 9-inch text page of typeset copy.
-But, as indicated earlier, final editing costs may vary as a function of design needs such as the inclusion or photographs, illustrations, charts, graphs, etc. even in work that is primarily textual.
+For estimating purposes, about 350 words per printed page is an accepted standard word count for a 5.5 x 8.5-inch or a 6 x 9-inch text page of typeset copy.
+But, as indicated earlier, final editing costs may vary as a function of design needs such as the inclusion of photographs, illustrations, charts, graphs, etc. even in work that is primarily textual.